 I want them to know how lucky they are to have an education.
 I hope they will be kind to other kids because there will be some that really need it.
 And I want them to know that sometimes others will not be kind and will be mean through no fault of theirs.
 They will be faced with hard choices and I can only hope they make good ones.
 But these ideas are still so beyond their years.
 They won’t understand half of what I tell them.
 Sweet Jesus, they won’t listen to most of it.
 So I’ve gotta keep it basic because I’ve gotta make it count.

 And never, in the history of parenting, has anything been more basic than this:

 So To My Dear Sweet Babies,

 Many people love you – yes – but I mean these simple words on a much grander scale too.
 A whole universe conspired out of thin air to make you both and make you uniquely you and only you.
 It created you out of gold speckles and star dust and our love.
 You are perfect in design.
 It is incredible when you think of it that way, isn’t it?
-That no one else in the whole wide, well, universe, is like you?
+That no one else in the whole wide universe is like you?

 Learning your days of the week would be fantastic.
 Letters and words make wonderful friends.
 Numbers turn out to be quite useful in life.
-But if you remember nothing else but how much you are loved on your first days of school or your first year of school, we would be fine with that.
+But if you remember nothing else besides how much you are loved on your first days of school or your first year of school (or really, ever), we would be fine with that.
 No matter where you sit or who you sit by, we will love you.
 If friends unfriend you, you are still loved.
 Every day when you walk through our doors, you are home and safe and loved immensely.

 What one thing would you want your kid to take with them on the first day of school?